-- 4D-Var spins-up faster than EnKF because it is a smoother: it keeps iterating until it fits the observations within the assimilation window as well as possible - EnKF spins-up fast if starting from a "good" initial state, e.g., 3D-Var - In a severe storm where radar observations start with the storm, there is little real time to spin-up - Caya et al. (2005): "EnKF is eventually better than 4D-Var" (but it is too late to be useful, it misses the storm).
-Also Jidong Gao, (pers. comm.), spin-up ruins the use of EnKF for storm prediction.
+- 4D-Var spins-up faster than EnKF because it is a smoother: it keeps iterating until it fits the observations within the assimilation window as well as possible - EnKF spins-up fast if starting from a "good" initial state, e.g., 3D-Var, but needs also an ensemble representing the "errors of the day" - In a severe storm where radar observations start with the storm, there is little real time to spin-up - Caya et al. (2005): "EnKF is eventually better than 4D-Var" (but it is too late to be useful, it misses the storm). - Jidong Gao, (pers. comm.
+2007): spin-up is the main obstacle for the use of EnKF for storm prediction.